Travel and Lifestyle Blog

 • Listen to your heart more than your brain

 The path to mental wellness is personal and subjective because each of us has different needs and interests when it comes to supporting our mental wellness.
-To help us figure out what works best to foster our wellbeing, GWS outlines four broad pathways to mental wellness: activity and creativity; growth and nourishment; rest and rejuvenation; and connection and meaning.
+It may even mean a treatment path or managing a diagnosis, such as with an autism test that helps you ask the question, so you become better able to understand your own needs.
+To help us figure out what works best to foster our well-being, GWS outlines four broad pathways to mental wellness: activity and creativity; growth and nourishment; rest and rejuvenation; and connection and meaning.

 New year, 2021 good things coming